vmware-tanzu/tanzu-dev-portal/content/practices/iteration-pre-planning/index.md

 lastmod: "2021-07-15"
 date: "2021-07-14"
 why:
-- If a team finds that an excessive amount of time in [IPM](/practices/ipm) is spent on revising stories before estimation, editing or grooming them in a smaller group beforehand can help the larger meeting produce better results.
+- If a team finds that an excessive amount of time in the [Iteration Planning Meeting (IPM)](/practices/ipm) is spent on revising stories before estimation, editing or grooming them in a smaller group beforehand can help the larger meeting produce better results.
 when:
 - Shortly before IPM
 - Only when it is needed